ferasbg/crypton/src/verification/README.md

 # `src.verification`
-Compute finite-state abstractions for symbolic formal verification and specification of deep convolutional neural network with input bound propagation and signal temporal logic
+Compute finite-state abstractions for symbolic formal verification and specification of deep convolutional neural network with input bound propagation and signal temporal logic.
+Convert network state into bounded abstraction / interpretation, and convert the relevant input-output norm relationships (vector of network state variables) into a specification problem and check against the trace property's requirements.

 ## Components